evry-bergen/knative-workshop/labs/2-build/README.md

-# Lab 2: Build with Knative
+# Lab 2: Knative Build

 A Go sample that shows how to use Knative to go from source code in a git repository to a running application with a URL.